-This text is a speculative entertainment and an impassioned rally cry, not some textbook drear.
+This text is a speculative entertainment and an impassioned rally cry, not some tome drear.
 Neither fiction nor non-, it fits in somewhere between confession, screed and sketchbook of homilies, anecdotes and conjectures.
 As Margaret Atwood puts it, forecast journalism.
 There is no other text like Learners, and I can find no political group that would adopt it as its own.

 Were that I could!
 I would not have felt so abandoned on this planet of unrepentant killer primates.